CompEcon/courseMaterials/README.md

 courseMaterials
 ===============

-The publicly available files for ECON 21410
+The publicly available files for ECON 21410 at the University of Chicago.
-(currently still private)